Answers to all of your questions are right here. If you can’t find what you’re looking for, please don’t hesitate to contact us.

 Are you a local company?

 Yes, we are locally owned and operated, with a showroom and office at 40 Weston Street, Suite A, Hartford, Connecticut, 06120.
-We will be opening an office in Massachusetts soon.

 Am I able to try out equipment before I make a purchase?